salfter/pifridge/README.md

 Apply the patch to your kernel source tree, make sure CONFIG_W1_SLAVE_DS2406 is enabled in your config, rebuild, and install.

-The web interface uses Flask, so that needs to be installed:
+The web interface uses Flask, simplejson, and matplotlib, so those need to be installed:

 ```
-sudo apt-get install python-pip
+sudo apt-get install python-pip python-simplejson python-matplotlib
 sudo pip install flask
 ```

 Writing to the DS2406 (to switch it on and off) needs root access.
 For that matter, so does Flask if you want it to run on port 80.
 Therefore, pifridge